KoobDS/elden-ring-armor-optimizer/README.md

 Method 3's result is 21.7 units lighter while being 74.0% as powerful.
 While the two are hard to compare, I am fairly confident at least one of my 3 methods produces a better result for most players.

 **With that said, we have successfully found the mathematically optimal armor combinations for lowest weight, no weight restriction, and a balanced approach, and for the full game and base game for each of the 3 approaches.**

+Addendum: For examples of using these techniques for optimizing armor for specific playthroughs (with certain given pieces and/or weight constraints), see special_runs.py.